The Barbara Ward Children's Foundation

 Overview

 The Barbara Ward Children's Foundation was established in December 2001 and has since become a significant supporter of smaller children's charities worldwide.
-Since registration, the Foundation has reviewed over 7,000 grant requests and authorized grants exceeding £11.4 million to more than 450 organizations.
+Since registration, the Foundation has reviewed more than 7,600 grant requests and authorised grants of over £12 million to more than 465 organisations.
 The Foundation's mission is to support smaller non-religious charities serving severely disadvantaged children anywhere in the world where grants are likely to make a real difference.
-In 2023, the Foundation awarded 82 grants totaling £472,860, ranging from £1,000 to £13,000.
-The Foundation maintains a strong financial position with total income of £541,066 in 2024, primarily from investments (£388,100) and donations (£150,560).
+In 2023, the Foundation awarded 82 grants totalling £472,860, ranging from £1,000 to £13,000.

 Funding Priorities